maqriki/automation-web-wdio/README.md

-# Automation test API
+# Automation test Web

-automation test API using WDIO
+automation test Web using WDIO

 This is repository for automation WEB testing WDIO from https://rahulshettyacademy.com/seleniumPractise/#/